 Renee Lantner, M.D., has been in practice for over 30 years.
 She attended Northwestern University for both undergraduate and medical education, earning her M.D. in 1984.
 She completed her residency training at the Indiana University Medical Center followed by a combined adult and pediatric fellowship in Allergy and Immunology at the State University of New York at Buffalo in 1989.

-Dr. Lantner spent the first ten years of her career as an attending physician at Loyola University Medical Center and as Associate Professor in the Stritch School of Medicine at Loyola in the Departments of Medicine and Pediatrics.
-She then chose to pursue a career in private practice and joined Dr. Ganju in 2000, who retired in 2013.
+Dr. Lantner spent the first ten years of her career as an attending physician at Loyola University Medical Center.
+She has been in private practice since 1999.

 Dr. Lantner has published and lectured in the fields of asthma, allergy, and nutrition.
 She is married and the proud mother of two adult daughters.
 In her free time, she enjoys gardening, piano, traveling, cooking, yoga, Pilates and Zumba.